ripliveit/riplive_admin/wp-content/plugins/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.1.5 =
+The whitelist functionality was expanded: Ability to add current IP to the whitelist.
+The whitelist functionality was expanded: If the IP is in the whitelist, then the indicated message will be displayed instead of the captcha.
+We updated all functionality for wordpress 4.3.1.
+The French language file is updated.
+We fixed SQL injection vulnerability.

+= V4.1.4 =
+Ability to hide Captcha for whitelisted IP.
+We updated all functionality for wordpress 4.2.4.
+We updated structure of plugin settings page.
+We fixed bug with displaying Captcha for rtl-oriented languages.

+= V4.1.3 =
+Ability to restore settings to defaults.

+= V4.1.2 =
+We fixed error of a visual display of the settings page.
+We fixed the Required symbol that has not been displayed on login, registration and password recovery form.

 = V4.1.1 =
 We updated all functionality for wordpress 4.2.1.